martinhoang/XRoboToolkit-PC-Service/README.md

-# RoboticsService Project Structure
+# XRoboToolkit-PC-Service

 ## Project Overview
-RoboticsService is an enterprise-level assistant application that includes multiple submodules and SDKs, developed using C++/Qt.
+XRoboToolkit-PC-Service is built upon an enterprise-level assistant application that includes multiple submodules and SDKs, developed using C++/Qt.
 The project aims to provide one-stop management and control services for VR teleoperated robots, including device management, data recording, demonstration, and control functionalities.

 ### Main Modules